sahithyandev/s2/src/content/docs/program-construction/17-creational-design-patterns.md

 Separates the construction of a complex object from its representation.
 Provides a step-by-step process.
 Useful when the attributes are too many and optional.

-Used in SQL query builders, HTTP response builders, etc.
+Used in SQL query builders, HTTP request and response builders, etc.

 ```java
 // Product class - Represents the HTTP request being built